Australian Directors' Guild

 ADG Metro Screen Fellowships

-The Australian Directors’ Guild is shortly to commence administration of the final year of the ADG Metro Screen Fellowships – providing funded career development opportunities to up to three practitioners across the industry via the OPEN FELLOWSHIP; and production funding for short-form projects for directors under the PRODUCTION FELLOWSHIP.
+The Australian Directors’ Guild is shortly to commence administration of the final round of the ADG Metro Screen Fellowships – providing production funding for short-form projects for directors.

 These competitively-funded opportunities are open to both ADG and non-ADG members.